Rilay9/457proj/README.md

+To run the code, use the arguments as described in the .vscode launch.json.
+Create server, then clients.

+These are notes that aren't necessarily accurate:

 Maybe keep users and rooms unsorted, and add them to list and then sort that list when giving list of names